 |1998 Vincent Massey High School , High School|

-Built Canada's largest residential cleaning service that does many millions in revenue yearly.
+Built Canada's largest residential cleaning service.

 I want to change the world.